- INTRODUCTION

 Background

 OHCOW was contacted by a union representative to evaluate the risk of idiopathic pulmonary fibrosis (IPF) in a miner.
-This individual was diagnosed with idiopathic pulmonary fibrosis at the age of 59, several years after retiring from mining.
+This individual was diagnosed at the age of 59, several years after retiring from mining.
 The initial WSIB claim was denied.
-OCHOW prepared a report reviewing the miner’s exposures, which the advocate submitted to the Workplace Safety and Insurance Board (WSIB) Appeals Resolution Officer.
+OHCOW prepared a report reviewing the miner’s exposures, which the advocate submitted to the Workplace Safety and Insurance Board (WSIB) Appeals Resolution Officer.
 The appeal was denied.
 As this process took years, OHCOW was approached again to prepare an updated report reviewing the risks of occupational IPF.
-The advocate submitted the report to the updated Workplace Safety and Insurance Appeals Tribunal (WSIAT).
+The advocate submitted the new report to the Workplace Safety and Insurance Appeals Tribunal (WSIAT).

 The advocate asked if IPF could be related to occupational exposures.
-By definition, IPF is idiopathic, which is to say it arises spontaneously, with no known risks factors or causal agents.
-However, a review of the peer-reviewed literature found there are occupational agents that statistically significantly increase the risk of developing IPF.
+By definition, IPF is idiopathic, arising spontaneously, with no known risks factors or causal agents.
+However, a review of the peer vetted literature found there are occupational agents that increase the risk of developing IPF by a statistically significant margin.

 Intervention

 Two OHCOW Occupational Hygienists reviewed the updated literature.
-What was most striking was that four large reviews concluded there are occupational risk factors associated with an increased risk of IPF.
+Four large reviews concluded that there are occupational risk factors associated with an increased risk of IPF.
 In addition, the American Thoracic Society and the European Respiratory Society produced a joint statement concluding that 26% of IPF diagnoses are caused by occupational exposures to vapours, gases, dusts, and fumes (VGDF).

-The OHCOW Occupational Hygienists conducted interviews with the miner to verify the employer-provided job history and learn what tasks were specifically performed.
-The miner identified ventilation issues and lack of personal protective equipment (PPE) including respiratory protection equipment (RPE) over significant portions of time.
-The OHCOW Occupational Hygienists then reviewed the exposure monitoring data provided by the miner’s employer and exposure monitoring data in the Ontario Mining Exposure Database (OMED) to estimate the miner’s historical exposures based on the exact mines he worked in or in similar mines.
+The OHCOW Occupational Hygienists conducted interviews with the miner to verify the employer-provided job history and to determine what specific tasks he performed.
+The miner identified ventilation issues and lack of personal protective equipment (PPE), including respiratory protection equipment (RPE), over the time he worked there.
+The Hygienists then reviewed the exposure monitoring data provided by the miner’s employer, and exposure monitoring data in the Ontario Mining Exposure Database (OMED), to estimate the miner’s historical exposures based on the exact mines he worked in, or in similar mines.
 The process of estimating a workers’ past exposures is described as a retrospective exposure assessment.

 The Hygienists turned to the peer-reviewed occupational epidemiology literature.
-Estimated risks of IPF were identified based on occupational epidemiological data comparing the exposure range the miner would have had to the increased risk of IPF.
-Based on the literature, the OHCOW Occupational Hygienists concluded it was probable that the miner’s historical exposures to asbestos, diesel exhaust (DE) - measured as elemental carbon (EC), mixed metal dusts, nickel, respirable particulate, and silica, increased the miner’s risk of developing IPF.
+Estimated risks of IPF were identified based on occupational epidemiological data that compared the exposure range the miner would have had to the increased risk of IPF.
+Based on the literature, they concluded it was probable that the miner’s historical exposures to asbestos, diesel exhaust (DE) (measured as elemental carbon (EC)), mixed metal dusts, nickel, respirable particulate, and silica, increased the miner’s risk of developing IPF.

 A report was prepared estimating the miner’s past exposures and summarizing the increased risks of IPF from these exposures, as published in the peer-reviewed literature.
 The advocate provided this report to WSIAT.